kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

 You can't sit down and read this kind of stuff linearly like you would a newspaper article.
 Instead, it's a constant redirection to other places, an energy-draining trip throughout the entirety of a codebase, like a _Choose Your Own Adventure_ book where the choice isn't really yours.

-The best way to make code readable is to spare the reader from traversing through its layers (unless its absolutely necessary).
-A great place to start?
-Make method names exquisitely _clear_.
+The best way to make code readable is to spare the reader the trouble of traversing down its layers.
+If you make a method name exquisitely _clear_, then the reader only needs to drill into it if they need to modify something about it.
+Otherwise, the method name tells you everything.
+If, on the other hand, a name is ambigious, the reader has to stop in their tracks and detour into the method to find out more.

+I've extended the `string` class with a method that's a little out of the ordinary.
+I

 --